 So, what is humanistic therapy?
 What does it emphasize and what kinds of problems can it help you solve?
 The following brief look at a humanistic therapy definition and the ideas behind that definition can help you understand.

-When you talk to a humanistic therapist, they guide you as you find out which of your needs is unfulfilled.
+When you talk to a humanistic therapist, they guide you as you find out which of your needs are unfulfilled.
 Then, they facilitate your quest to meet those needs for yourself.
 The therapist isn't there to push you or tell you what to do.
 They're only there to listen to you, provide a sounding board for you, and help you realize that you have the power to make the changes you need to make to meet those needs.

 Focus On Accomplishing Your Own Goals

-While many people begin therapy to overcome a problem, others go because they want to become more successful or happier.
-Abram Maslow, a humanistic psychologist, stated that self-actualization isn't just a want, but it's a need that's common to all humans, and therapy can help with discovering this greater meaning.
+Abraham Maslow, a humanistic psychologist, stated that self-actualization isn't just a want, but it's a need that's common to all humans, and therapy can help with discovering this greater meaning.
 Self-actualization means becoming your best self, identifying your positive characteristics, and using your increased self awareness to live a more meaningful life.
 Humanistic therapists acknowledge that self-actualization is something you must accomplish for yourself, with the help of unconditional positive regard from your therapist, of course.

 By using active listening techniques, the therapist keeps you engaged in the therapy session.
 They show that they're listening to simple phrases and facial expressions.
 If they don't understand something you've said, they might ask you to talk more about it.
 They might also tell you what they heard and asked if they understood you correctly.
 They encourage you all along the way.

 In addition to listening actively, the humanistic therapist listens nonjudgmentally.
 Because humanism recognizes you as a good person, humanistic therapists allow you to work through your maladaptive thoughts during therapy while helping you find the good within yourself.
 This is central to the practice of existential therapy, and a good therapist client relationship makes all the difference with this philosophical approach.

-Yes, humanistic therapy does operate under the assumption that you're good.
+Yes, humanistic therapy involves the assumption that you're good.
 You are good enough to overcome any problems or challenges you have or, at the least, learn to cope with them healthily.
-In humanistic therapy, you aren't labeled according to the mental health challenges you face.
+In humanistic counseling, you aren't labeled according to the mental health problems you face.
 That isn't who you are to a humanistic therapist.
 Instead, you are a good person dealing with a difficult situation.

 When you're facing a mental health problem or crisis, you might feel powerless to overcome it.
 You might feel that someone else or some circumstance needs to be changed for you before you can get relief.
 However, humanistic therapy acknowledges and helps you realize your power in any situation.
 Even if you can't change the person or the situation, you can decide how you will respond to it.
-This power to decide is a foundation of humanistic therapy.
+This power to decide is a foundation of the humanistic approach to therapy.

 Identifying Your Needs

-If humanistic therapy makes sense to you as a helpful way to deal with your mental health challenges, you might want to begin therapy with a therapist who practices that style of therapies.
+If humanistic therapy and psychology makes sense to you as a helpful way to deal with your mental health conditions, you might want to begin therapy with an in-person or online counselor who practices that style of therapies.
 If you’re considering online talk therapy.
-You can choose from hundreds of therapists at BetterHelp.com for online therapy.
-Many of the Better Help therapists practice humanistic methods.
+You can choose from hundreds of therapists at BetterHelp.
+Many of the BetterHelp therapists practice humanistic methods.
 You can find out about each therapist by reading their profile on the BetterHelp website.
 Below you can read some reviews of BetterHelp counselors from people who have been helped.